-Author(s): Megan Landry Date Written: November 15,2022 School: N/A Grade: 11 Subject: English Lesson Topic: Marie Laveau Date Taught: Tuesday 2/5 Time Frame: 50 minutes Myths/Legends Demographic Data Number of Students: N/A Gender: N/A IEP/504: N/A Race/Ethnicity: N/A Language(s): N/A Lesson Foundations 1.
-Content Knowledge Conne ctions Assessment Data (formative/summative assessments, observations, etc.) N/A I am planning based on the read, even if not all on the read. the assumption that students can ne same level.
-Prerequisite Learner Knowledge/Skills , Students need the ability to read and write.Students will also need basic research skills.
-I'd like students to have genera ■ New Orleans Il knowledge about Marie Laveau Voodoo Learner interests, needs, etc., to inform selection of learning outcomes and differentiation Louisiana residents should have a natural interest in the culture.
+1 Author(s): Megan Landry Date Written: November 15,2022 School: N/A Grade: 11 Subject: English Lesson Topic: Marie Laveau Date Taught: Wednesday 3/5 Time Frame: 50 minutes in media (song) Demographic Data Number of Students: N/A Gender: N/A IEP/504: N/A Race/Ethnicity: N/A Language(s): N/A Lesson Foundations 1.
+Content Knowledge Conne ctions Assessment Data (formative/summative assessments, observations, etc.) N/A I am planning based on the assumption that students can read, even if not all on the same level.
+Prerequisite Learner Knowledge/Skills • Students need the ability to read and write.
+Students will also need basic research skills.
+I'd like students to have general ki New Orleans nowledge about Marie Laveau Voodoo Learner interests, needs, etc., to inform selection of learning outcomes and differentiation Louisiana residents should have a natural interest in the culture.
 One hotbed of culture in Louisiana is New Orleans.
 New Orleans is intimately connected with Marie Laveau.
-Describe how this lesson fits within a unit or sequence of lessons This is the first lesson of factual background. five.
-It will introduce Marie Laveau's Personal research on lesson topic Internet ResearchLouisiana History course es in 8 th grade and college 2.
-Learning Outcomes and Fo rmal Measurable Objectives Learning Outcome Measurable Objective NOTE: Lessons will follow the same format until Friday, which will consist of a test and essay response.
-Write TSW write 3 sentences in response to a picture/prompt.
-Identify TSW identify answers to notes based common myths and legends of Marie on guided notes and a presentation about Laveau.
-Locate TSW locate different forms of media/ Internet. literature that Marie Laveau is in using the
+Describe how this lesson fits within a unit or sequence of lessons This is the first lesson of five.
+It will introduce Marie Laveau's factual background.
+Personal research on lesson topic Internet ResearchLouisiana History courses i n 8 th grade and college 2.
+Learning Outcomes and Fo rmal Measurable Objectives Learning Outcome Measurable Objective NOTE: Lessons will follow the same form and essay response.
+Il follow the same format until Friday, which will consist of a test Write TSW write 3 sentences in response to a p oicture/prompt.
+Identify TSW identify answers to notes based on guided notes and a presentation about the song "Marie Laveau" by Bobby Bare.
+Locate TSW locate other songs that discuss Marie Laveau.